oopsmonk/stm32f746zg-quickstart/.vscode/README.md

    - Semihosting output will be written to the Output view `Adapter Output`.
    - `ITM` logging does not work with QEMU emulation.

-2. OpenOCD: Starts a debug session for a `STM32F3DISCOVERY` board (or any `STM32F303x` running at 8MHz).
+2. OpenOCD: Starts a debug session for a `NUCLEO-F746ZG` board.
    - Follow the instructions above for configuring the build with `.cargo/config` and the `memory.x` linker script.
    - `ITM` output will be written to the Output view `SWO: ITM [port: 0, type: console]` output.